hiulit/RetroPie-Godot-Engine-Emulator/README.md

 ./update-godot-engine-scriptmodule.sh
 ```

-The scripts assume that you are running them on a Raspberry Pi with the `RetroPie-Setup` folder being stored in `/home/pi/RetroPie-Setup`.
+These scripts assume that you are running them on a Raspberry Pi with the `RetroPie-Setup` folder being stored in `/home/pi/RetroPie-Setup`.
 If your setup differs, you can pass the path where your `RetroPie-Setup` folder is stored as a parameter, like this:

 ```